-Donna created and ran the Music Therapy Department at Finger Lakes DDSO (outside of Rochester, NY) from December 1980 through April 2022, where it was her responsibility to develop and maintain the music therapy program, including delivery of client services, extensive in-service training of staff, and expansion of services throughout the DDSO.
+Donna created and ran the Music Therapy Department at Finger Lakes Developmental Disabilities Service Office (DDSO) (outside of Rochester, NY) from December 1980 through April 2022, where it was her responsibility to develop and maintain the music therapy program, including delivery of client services, extensive in-service training of staff, and expansion of services throughout the DDSO.
 Her work concentrated on adults with intellectual and developmental disabilities and dual diagnosis.
 Passionate about training and supervision, Donna has trained close to 100 interns through both national roster and university affiliated internship models.
-Donna is an Adjunct Faculty member at Nazareth College of Rochester, providing supervision in their on-campus music therapy clinic, and at SUNY Fredonia, teaching clinical improvisation in their Master's program.
-Donna joined RMTS in January 2022 as a Faculty Supervisor.
+Donna is an Adjunct Faculty member at Nazareth University of Rochester, providing supervision in their on-campus music therapy clinic, and at SUNY Fredonia, teaching clinical piano improvisation in their Master's program.
+Donna joined RMTS in January 2022 as a Faculty Supervisor and took on the role of Internship Director for our reactivated national roster internship program in January 2023.

 Donna has been an active member of AMTA at the state, regional, and national level.
 Past positions include serving as the Mid-Atlantic Region (MAR) Representative to the National Clinical Training Committee; MAR Vice-President for Conference Planning; Clinical Training Committee liaison to the Education Sub-Committee on Professional Competencies; two 4-year appointments on the Education and Training Advisory Board; and two 2-year appointments as Council Coordinator for the AMTA Council on Education and Clinical Training.
-She has served on the AMTA Assembly of Delegates since 1987, as Chair of the MAR-appointed New York State Task Force on Occupational Regulation (NYSTF) since 1990, and since 2019 has been serving as Co-Chair of the AMTA Commission on the Education and Clinical Training of 21st Century Music Therapists.
+She has served on the AMTA Assembly of Delegates since 1987, as Chair of the MAR-appointed New York State Task Force on Occupational Regulation (NYSTF) since 1990, and served as Co-Chair of the AMTA Commission on the Education and Clinical Training of 21st Century Music Therapists from 2019-2024.

 Donna has presented at numerous regional and national conferences on topics including improvisational techniques, clinical assessment, developing clinical musicianship in interns, clinical supervision in music therapy training, integrating music therapy into public schools, and occupational regulations.
-Publications include: co-authored a chapter in Inside Music Therapy: Client Experiences (1999); Clinical Training Guide for the Student Music Therapist (co-author, 2005; lead author of the 2017 2nd Edition); author, "Chapter 12: Severe to Profound Intellectual and Developmental Disabilities" in Guidelines for Music Therapy Practice in Developmental Health (2013); and authored an autobiographical chapter in The Lives of Music Therapists: Profiles in Creativity (2018), all published through Barcelona Publishers.
+Publications include: co-authored a chapter in Inside Music Therapy: Client Experiences (1999); Clinical Training Guide for the Student Music Therapist (co-author, 2005; lead author of the 2017 2nd Edition); author, "Chapter 12: Severe to Profound Intellectual and Developmental Disabilities" in Guidelines for Music Therapy Practice in Developmental Health (2013); and authored an autobiographical chapter in Therapists: Profiles in Creativity (2018), all published through Barcelona Publishers.